launchdarkly/api-client-javascript/README.md

 # [DEPRECATED]

 This package is no longer maintained.
+Check out [our docs](https://launchdarkly.com/docs/api#openapi-swagger-and-client-libraries) to see maintained client libraries.

 This repository contains a client library for LaunchDarkly's REST API.
 This client was automatically generated from our [OpenAPI specification](https://app.launchdarkly.com/api/v2/openapi.json) using a [code generation library](https://github.com/launchdarkly/ld-openapi).